sohilashraf/Augmented-Reality-Museum-Guide-Application-with-art-recommendation-system/README.md

 ## 📖 Publication

-This project was presented as a paper at the:
+#This project was presented as a paper at the:#

 **3rd International IEEE Conference for Intelligent Methods, Systems, and Applications (IMSA 2025)**
-📍 Giza, Egypt | 🗓️ 12–13 July 2025

 **Paper Title:**
 *Museum Virtual Guide with Deep Learning-Based Hybrid Recommendations for Personalized User Experiences*